-Impact LU #5: Potential for Operations to Permanently Conflict with Existing Land Uses

-Operation of the Lancaster North B MOWF site would generate noise.
+Impact LU #5: Potential for Operations to Permanently Conflict with Existing Land Uses Operation of the Lancaster North B MOWF site would generate noise.
 Because there are currently no residential or other sensitive land uses near the Lancaster North B MOWF site and no specific development proposals for the area surrounding the site, any increases in noise levels, dust, and visual changes related to the operation of the Lancaster North B MOWF site are not anticipated to impact adjacent land uses or result in land use conflicts.

-As discussed above, operation of the Lancaster North B MOWF site would generate noise, dust, and visual changes.
-However, operation of the Lancaster North B MOWF would result in less than significant impacts related to inconsistencies with adjacent land uses because there would be no residential or other sensitive land uses in the vicinity in the opening year.
+As discussed above, operation of the Lancaster North B MOWF site would generate noise.
+However, operation of the Lancaster North B MOWF would result in less than significant impacts related to inconsistencies with adjacent land uses because there would be no residential or other sensitive land uses in the vicinity during operation.
 Furthermore, the increases in noise levels, dust, and visual changes related to operation of the Lancaster North B MOWF site would not impact adjacent land uses, would not result in land use conflicts, and would not be anticipated to change land use patterns.
 Therefore, CEQA does not require any mitigation.

-Avenue M Light Maintenance Facility/Maintenance-of-Way Facility
+Avenue M Light Maintenance Facility Zone

-The Avenue M LMF/MOWF is primarily in an undeveloped, urban area.
-The LMF/MOWF, which had previously been identified as a potential LMF site was expected to require approximately 105 acres with space for all activities associated with fleet storage, cleaning, repair, overnight layover accommodations, and servicing facilities.
-The footprint at the Avenue M LMF/MOWF has been expanded to accommodate a LMF/MOWF and these refinements increased the footprint at this location by approximately 17 acres.
+The Avenue M LMF Zone is primarily in an open, urban area.
+The LMF would require approximately 105 acres with space for all activities associated with fleet storage, cleaning, repair, overnight layover accommodations, and servicing facilities.

-Impact LU #1: Potential for Construction to Temporarily Alter Existing Land Use Patterns During the construction period, the Avenue M LMF/MOWF would require the temporary use of land for construction activities and would result in indirect temporary effects on adjacent land uses.
+Impact LU #1: Potential for Construction to Temporarily Alter Existing Land Use Patterns During the construction period, the Avenue M LMF Zone would require the temporary use of land for construction activities and would result in indirect temporary effects on adjacent land uses.
 Implementation of LU-IAMF#3 would ensure that temporary construction areas are returned to pre-construction conditions and do not create post-construction land use and community consistency concerns.

-During the construction period, the Avenue M LMF/MOWF would result in temporary increases in noise levels, dust, and visual changes in Lancaster.
-However, because the Avenue M LMF/MOWF is surrounded by vacant land, these effects would not result in the temporary conversion of existing land uses.
+During the construction period, the Avenue M LMF Zone would result in temporary increases in noise levels, dust, and visual changes in Lancaster.
+However, because the Avenue M LMF Zone is surrounded by vacant land, these effects would not result in the temporary conversion of existing land uses.

-Implementation of LU-IAMF#3, described above, would fully minimize the potential for construction of the Avenue M LMF/MOWF to alter existing land use patterns.
+Implementation of the IAMF described above would fully minimize the potential for construction of the Avenue M LMF Zone to alter existing land use patterns.

-As discussed above, during the construction period, the Avenue M LMF/MOWF would result in temporary increases in noise levels, dust, and visual changes.
-However, as the Avenue M LMF/MOWF is surrounded by undeveloped land, these effects would not result in the conversion of existing or planned land uses.
-Accordingly, construction of the Avenue M LMF/MOWF would result in less than significant impacts related to inconsistencies with adjacent land uses.
+As discussed above, during the construction period, the Avenue M LMF Zone would result in temporary increases in noise levels, dust, and visual changes.
+However, as the Avenue M LMF Zone is surrounded by undeveloped land, these effects would not result in the conversion of existing or planned land uses.
+Accordingly, construction of the Avenue M LMF Zone would result in less than significant impacts related to inconsistencies with adjacent land uses.
 Therefore, CEQA does not require any mitigation.

-Impact LU #2: Potential for Construction to Permanently Alter Existing Land Use Patterns Refer to the discussion for Impacts SO #3, SO #4, and SO #7 in Section 3.12.6 of this EIR/EIS for additional information regarding the potential residential, business, and community facility displacements associated with the Avenue M LMF/MOWF, respectively.
-The Avenue M LMF/MOWF's permanent impacts related to displacements and relocations would be minimized through compliance with SOCIO-IAMF#2 (Compliance with Uniform Relocation Assistance and Real Property Acquisition Policies Act) and SOCIO-IAMF#3 (Relocation Mitigation Plan).
+Impact LU #2: Potential for Construction to Permanently Alter Existing Land Use Patterns Refer to the discussion for Impacts SO #3, SO #4, and SO #7 in Section 3.12.6 of this EIR/EIS for additional information regarding the potential residential, business, and community facility displacements associated with the Avenue M LMF Zone, respectively.

+The Avenue M LMF Zone's permanent impacts related to displacements and relocations would be minimized through compliance with SOCIO-IAMF#2 (Compliance with Uniform Relocation Assistance and Real Property Acquisition Policies Act) and SOCIO-IAMF#3 (Relocation Mitigation Plan).

-Implementation of SOCIO-IAMF#2 and SOCIO-IAMF#3, described above, would fully minimize the potential for construction of the Avenue M LMF/MOWF to permanently alter existing land use patterns.
+Implementation of the IAMFs described above would fully minimize the potential for construction of the Avenue M LMF Zone to permanently alter existing land use patterns.